eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ## World Map

-The Map shows an interactive Map of the World for the User
+The Map shows an interactive Map of the World for the User:

 - The User can zoom into the Map
 - After the first Zoom step the country Codes are shown with the ISO 3166-1 alpha-2 Codes